 Light bulbs can be taken to any of our household waste recycling centres.
-They will be taken away by a specialist contractor for recycling.
+They'll be taken away by a specialist contractor for recycling.

 Other hazardous household waste

-On arrival at our recycling centres please inform the site staff and they will ensure that the materials are placed in a secure storage container.
+Please tell our site staff and they will ensure that the materials are placed in a secure storage container.

-If you have a larger quantity of these hazardous household wastes, or you are unable to take it to a recycling centre, please contact us for advice.
+If you have a larger quantity of these hazardous household wastes, or you're unable to take it to a recycling centre, please contact us for advice.

-When contacting us we will need as much information about the items including:
+When contacting us we'll need as much information about the items including:

-If you have hazardous waste which we will not accept, or if you are a commercial organisation, we can provide advice on disposal.
-Contact us on 01629 538532 or email email@example.com.
+If you have hazardous waste which we'll not accept, or if you are a commercial organisation, we can provide advice on disposal.